-As bullying is often secretive in nature, the employee may not have evidence of what is happening to them.
-It is therefore a good idea to keep a diary of events of what is said and how this has made them feel, as the incidents occur.
-Typically bullying and harassment can include:
+As bullying is secretive in nature, you may not have evidence of what is happening to you.
+You should therefore keep a diary of events of what is said and how this has made you feel, as incidents occur,

-- Being criticised for trivial or unfair reasons.
+- When your employer criticises you for trivial or unfair reasons

-- Regularly being made the butt of jokes
+- When you are made the butt of workplace jokes

-Harassment is bullying related to a particular characteristic, often as a result of your race, sex, religion or sexual orientation.
-In all cases bullying and harassment should not be tolerated by the employee or by the company.
+Harassment is still bullying but relates to a personal characteristic, most often as a result of your race, sex, religion or sexual orientation.